iam-veeramalla/Jenkins-Zero-To-Hero/README.md

 ```

 **Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
 Open port 8080 in the inbound traffic rules as show below.
+to check version of jenkins   ps -ef | grep jenkins
 - EC2 > Instances > Click on <Instance-ID>
 - In the bottom tabs -> Click on Security
 - Security groups